-Program fees will be charged for each semester of the nursing major.
+Program fees will be charged for each semester of the nursing major as well as other costs that are outlined in the admissions packet.

-Nu 300 Introduction to the Health Care Environment (3) (F)
+Introduction to the Health Care Environment (2) (F)

 An introduction into the complexities of the healthcare environment and the role of nurses and other professionals at the micro- and macro-levels will be discussed.
 The healthcare environment within the United States and globally will be outlined to include the structure, healthcare informatics, telecommunication, and other technologies used in healthcare.
 An introduction into the financial structure of the system will be provided as well as the regulatory and accrediting bodies that effect healthcare.
 The roles of both student nurses and professional nurses in participating in safety, quality improvement and evidence-based practice initiatives within multidisciplinary teams at the Microsystems level will be emphasized.
 Prerequisite: Admission to the nursing major.
+(WC)